 Overview of Lecture Series

-Wilfrid Laurier University is pleased to partner with the Town of Milton and the Milton Public Library to present the fifth "Laurier Milton Lecture Series."
+Wilfrid Laurier University is pleased to partner with the Town of Milton and the Milton Public Library to present the sixth "Laurier Milton Lecture Series."

 Wilfrid Laurier has long supported the public role of academics to bring their